Annual Review of Clinical Psychology: Scope and indexing

 clinical psychology.
 Included subfields are theory, research, and use of psychological principles for mental disorders such as substance use, mood disorders, anxiety disorders, schizophrenia, personality disorders, and cognitive disorders.
 Other included topics are the diagnosis and treatment of such disorders, as well as relevant social policy and legal issues.

-As of 2022, Journal Citation Reports lists the journal's impact factor as 22.098, ranking it first out of 130 journals in the category "Psychology, Clinical" and fourth out of 79 journals in the category "Psychology (Science)".
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, MEDLINE, EMBASE, CINAHL, PsycINFO, and Academic Search, among others.

 Editorial processes

 The Annual Review of Clinical Psychology is helmed by the editor or the co-editors.
 The editor is assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editor, and serve terms of one year.
 All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.